-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 Some activities include walking, running, and cycling.

-As of July 2020, Runkeeper has over 50 million users.
+Runkeeper has over 51.2 million users.
 You can share your workouts with others and the Runkeeper community as well.

 107. Care2